celery/celery/docs/userguide/tasks.rst

   may have to increase the Erlang process limit, and the maximum number of file descriptors your OS allows.

-* Old results will not be cleaned automatically, so you must make sure to consume the results or else the number of queues will eventually go out of control.
-If you're running RabbitMQ 2.1.1 or higher you can take advantage of the ``x-expires`` argument to queues, which will expire queues after a certain time limit after they are unused.
-The queue expiry can be set (in seconds) by the :setting:`CELERY_TASK_RESULT_EXPIRES` setting (not enabled by default).
+* Old results will be cleaned automatically, based on the :setting:`CELERY_TASK_RESULT_EXPIRES` setting.
+By default this is set to expire after 1 day: if you have a very busy cluster you should lower this value.

 For a list of options supported by the AMQP result backend, please see :ref:`conf-amqp-result-backend`.